An official website of the United States government

 Top Photos

-The Independence-variant littoral combat ship USS Jackson (LCS 6) transits the South China Sea during routine operations.
-Jackson, part of Destroyer Squadron Seven, is on a rotational deployment in the U.S. 7th Fleet area of operation to enhance interoperability with partners and serve as a ready-response force in support of a free and open Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Andrew Langholf/released)
+211201-N-LI768-1015 BAY OF BENGAL (Dec.
+1, 2021) - The Independence-variant littoral combat ship USS Tulsa (LCS 16) transits the Bay of Bengal.
+Tulsa, part of Destroyer Squadron (DESRON) 7, is on a rotational deployment, operating in the U.S. 7th Fleet area of operations to enhance interoperability with partners and serve as a ready-response force in support of a free and open Indo-Pacific region.
+(U.S. Navy photo by Mass Communication Specialist 1st Class Devin M. Langer)

 Commander, Naval Surface Forces, U.S. Pacific Fleet, 2841 Rendova Rd.
 San Diego, CA 92155-5490